iEatsOrg/iEats/README.md

 ## Overview
 ### Description
-Suggests new recipes for users to make based off their tastes.
-Users can also favorite their favorite recipes and even make their own recipes.
-App can be used to track all of a users favorite recipes on top of just suggesting.
+Suggests healthy recipes for users to make and also exercises they can do to stay healthy.

 ### App Evaluation
-- **Category:** Food
+- **Category:** Health
 - **Mobile:** This app would be primarily developed for mobile.
 Functionality will be limited to mobile devices, however it could work on computers.
-- **Story:** Analyzes users taste, and suggest recipes they might like to make.
-The user can then favorite their preferred recipes to not lose track of them.
+- **Story:** Suggests healthy recipes and exercises to users to keep them healthy
-- **Market:** Any individual that is interested in making their own food and trying new recipes.
+- **Market:** Any individual that is interested in living a healthier life.
-- **Habit:** This app could be used as often or unoften as the user wanted depending on whether they are looking for a recipe to make in the moment or to make at a later time.
+- **Habit:** This app would be used daily and even multiple times a day when users decide they want to exercise or make a healthy meal.
-- **Scope:** First we would start with people that are already into cooking, then we could broaden our scope to people that are wanting to get into cooking.
+- **Scope:** First we would start with people that are already motivated to lead a healthy life, then we could broaden our scope to people that are wanting to get into exercising and being healthier.

 ## Product Spec
 ### 1. User Stories (Required and Optional)